scala/scala-dist/README.md

 This project morphs the `"org.scala-lang" % "scala-dist" % $version` maven artifact into a Scala `$version` distribution (zip, tar.gz, deb, rpm, and msi).

-The following parts of this repo are *not* part of the distribution:
- - `documentation/`: the LaTeX version of the Scala Language Specification (we're moving to a [Markdown-based spec](https://github.com/adriaanm/scala-ref-markdown));
- - `tool-support/`: a collection of editor configurations etc (looking for a maintainer/packager!);
- - `bash-completion/`: generates bash completions for the common scala commands (looking for a maintainer/packager!).

 To build a distribution, run:

   * `universal:package-bin` - Builds the universal zip installer